FAQ

 A DeFi staking pool operates based on the principles of decentralization and smart contract automation.
 It leverages blockchain technology and often runs on decentralized platforms, such as Ethereum

-No, compounding is not possible in Ethereum staking.
+Compounding was not possible in Ethereum staking, until the Pectra Upgrade (May 2025).
 In traditional financial systems, compounding refers to reinvesting the earned interest or returns back into the investment to generate additional earnings.
-However, in Ethereum staking, the rewards earned from staking ETH are not automatically reinvested or compounded within the staking process.

 The staking yield for ETH can vary and is influenced by various factors, including: